andrtell/basic-vm/README.md

 ### Ansible

-Ansible needs to know about your remote machine.
+Ansible needs to know about your VM.

 *Before you continue*